Cightline/mqtt_lcd/README.md

 This program was made for the 16x2 character LCD from Adafruit (https://www.adafruit.com/product/782).

 Features:
+- Uses data from the NOAA, so no API key is needed.
-- displays the local weather and conditions
+- displays the local weather and conditions.
-- displays weather alerts (conditions are still displayed if the the alerts don't take up the entire LCD)
+- displays weather alerts (conditions are still displayed if the the alerts don't take up the entire LCD).
+- Weather alerts will cause the color of the LCD to flip red (alert color is customizable)